-Figure 5.7 Daily catches of chum and pink smolts at the RST2 trapping site in reach 2, and Oncorhynchus nerka and Chinook smolts at RST2, RST3 and RST4 in the Coquitlam River in 2012.
+Figure 5.7 Daily catches of chum and Chinook smolts at the RST2 trapping site in reach 2, and Oncorhynchus nerka smolts at RST2, RST3 and RST4 in the Coquitlam River in 2011.
 See Table 5.1 for start and end dates for downstream trapping.